akingdom/akingdom.github.io/articles/optimizing_communication_with_ai.md

 # Optimizing Communication with AI
-**High Focus, Low Energy - A Human’s Guide to asking an AI to make specific changes**
+**High Focus, Low Energy - A Developer’s Guide to asking an AI to make specific changes**

 ## Introduction